-INTL 230 Introduction to International Relations
+INTL 230 Introduction to International Affairs

 3 hours.
-An introduction to the core issues and problems that affect the entire world, including threats to security such as war and terrorism, the rise of globalization, the persistence of inequality between rich and poor countries, and the degradation of the environment.(Identical to PSCI 230.)
+Serves as an introduction to the core issues and problems that affect the entire world, including threats to security such as war and terrorism, the rise of globalization, the persistence of inequality between rich and poor countries, and the degradation of the environment.
+(Identical to PSCI 230.)